European shares fall, traders cite U.S. Fed official

 "I think it is mainly Bullard (that has triggered the market weakness)," said Andy Ash, director at Monument Securities.
 "I think it is (also) the fact that we've been going through some fairly important (technical) levels."

 The pan-European FTSEurofirst 300 fell as much as 0.7 percent after the comments.
-It recovered some of its poise, to close down 0.1 percent at 1,370.38 points, retreating from a 6-1/2 year high hit last week.
+It recovered some of its poise, and was trading down 0.2 percent at 1,369.94 points by 1452 GMT, retreating from a 6-1/2 year high hit last week.

-Barclays slid 6.5 percent after the Attorney General filed a securities fraud lawsuit accusing it of giving an unfair edge to its U.S. high-frequency trading clients even as it claimed to be protecting other customers from the traders.
+Barclays topped the fallers' list, off 6.8 percent, on Thursday after the Attorney General filed a securities fraud lawsuit against the lender on charges of giving an unfair edge to its U.S. high-frequency trading clients even as it claimed to be protecting other customers from the traders.

 The sharp decline in Barclays' stock on Thursday represented a wipe-out in market value of more than 2 billion pounds ($3.3 billion).
 It has lost around 20 percent so far this year, a drop in market value of about 8.9 billion pounds.